 “Well, what do we do now?”
-Fluttershy asked Twilight, though the little boy drew her eyes like a lodestone drew iron dust: her love of all things adorable was making it very hard to concentrate.
+Fluttershy asked Twilight, though the little boy drew her eyes like a lodestone drew iron dust: her love of all things small and adorable was making it very hard to concentrate.
 “I mean, Mr. Graves is very cute and all, but I doubt he wants to stay like this and have to grow up a second time.”

 “Go through puberty twice?” the marshal shuddered.
 “No thanks.”